jo-m/VS_muejonat_walkietalkie/states.md

 * `group formed`
 * `no group formed`

-# State determination Algo
-How to determine the current state

-    Loop through all buddies
-    Look if one is group controller
-    If yes:
-    	set him as group controller
-    If Not:
-    	we are group controller?
-Are we even connected?

 # Connection Algo
 A basic routine to run when we search a new connection